anthonydgallo/AuthenticGrowth/_posts/2015-01-26-a-step-above-thought.markdown

 Specific events or items in our lives are encompassed by the over-arching concept that we are all surrounded by, and living in, a loving presence.

-**Another great concept that hit me hard was the idea that words are just a second degree of separation from reality.** The first degree of separation is our perception of reality, which is filtered through our senses in our brain.Words are simply a description of the first degree of separation from reality, not true reality (which is probably incomprehensible) and so when you pray without words- you're closer to the underlying source of things.
+**Another great concept that hit me hard was the idea that words are just a second degree of separation from reality.** The first degree of separation is our perception of reality, which is filtered through our senses in our brain.
+Words are simply a description of the first degree of separation from reality, not true reality (which is probably incomprehensible) and so when you pray without words - you're closer to the underlying source of things.

 _This idea left me incredibly intrigued, so needless to say I decided I would give it a go._<!-- more -->

 **These are the steps that I went through to get to a feeling of complete peace which eventually lead me to falling asleep:**

   1. Think about what you want to pray for